 • While calculating the length and height of a TV in this way, the aspect ratio plays an important role.
 Though 16:9 is the usual ratio, some manufacturers use 16:10.
 In such a case, the above values will change

 • The above method gives the size of screen only.
-To check whether a TV will fit into a tight space, the size of frame around the screen should be considered
+To check whether a TV will fit into a tight space, the size of frame around the screen should be considered• Also there must be enough space at the sides and rear of the TV for proper ventilation.

 • In short, we must examine the instruction manuals carefully before deciding which TV to buy